Disentangled Representation Learning and Generation with Manifold Optimization

 To evaluate the disentanglement performance, various metrics have been proposed.
-A comprehensive review by Locatello et al.~\cite{locatelloChallengingassumptions} shows that the various disentanglement metrics are correlated albeit with a different degree of correlation across datasets.
-In this paper, we use three measures given in Eastwood's framework~\cite{eastwood2018a}: \emph{disentanglement}: the degree to which a representation factorizes the underlying factors of variation, with each variable capturing at most one generative factor; \emph{completeness}: the degree to which each underlying factor is captured by a single code variable; and \emph{informativeness}: the amount of information that a representation captures about the underlying factors of variation.
-Table~\ref{tab:eastwood} shows that $\St$-RKM variants (shaded background) have better disentanglement and completeness scores.
-However, informativeness scores are higher for $\St$-RKM when using a lasso-regressor in contrast to mixed scores with Random forest regressor.
-This can be seen clearly in Figure~\ref{fig:traversal_imgs} which shows the generated images by traversing along the principal components in the latent space.
-In 3Dshapes dataset, $\St$-RKM model captures floor-hue, wall-hue, and orientation perfectly but has a slight entanglement in capturing other factors.
+A comprehensive review by~\cite{locatelloChallengingassumptions} shows that the various disentanglement metrics are correlated albeit with a different degree of correlation across datasets.
+In this paper, we use three metrics to evaluate disentanglement, namely, Eastwood's framework~\cite{eastwood2018a}, Mutual Information Gap (MIG)~\cite{MIG_VAE} and Separated Attribute Predictability (SAP)~\cite{kumar2018variational} scores.
+Eastwood's framework~\cite{eastwood2018a} further proposes three metrics: \emph{disentanglement}: the degree to which a representation factorizes the underlying factors of variation, with each variable capturing at most one generative factor; \emph{completeness}: the degree to which each underlying factor is captured by a single code variable; and \emph{informativeness}: the amount of information that a representation captures about the underlying factors of variation.
+Further we use a slightly modified version of MIG score as proposed by \cite{locatelloChallengingassumptions}.
+Figure~\ref{tab:eastwood} shows that $\St$-RKM variants have better disentanglement and completeness scores (higher mean scores).
+However, the informativeness scores are higher for $\St$-RKM when using a lasso-regressor in contrast to mixed scores with a Random forest regressor.
+Figure~\ref{fig:mig_sap} further complements these observations by showing MIG and SAP scores.
+Here the $ \St $-RKM-sl model has the highest mean scores for every dataset.
+Qualitative assessment can be done from Figure~\ref{fig:traversal_imgs} which shows the generated images by traversing along the principal components in the latent space.
+In the 3Dshapes dataset, the $\St$-RKM model captures floor-hue, wall-hue, and orientation perfectly but has a slight entanglement in capturing other factors.
 This is worse in $\beta$-VAE which has entanglement in all dimensions except the floor-hue along with noise in some generated images.
-Similar trends can be observed in the Dsprites and Cars3D dataset.
+Similar trends can be observed in the Dsprites and Cars3D datasets.